Revealed: Sky TV's new set-top box – when you can get it, how much it will cost

 The downside: 4K recordings take four times as much storage space.

-Spark Sport is featured on a list of supported apps, but a Sky spokeswoman said both the new Sky Box and the Pod will support any app available through Google's Play Store - which includes the telco's app.
+Spark Sport is not featured on a list of supported apps, but a Sky spokeswoman said Sky Box and Sky Pod users will be available to load any app available through Google's Play store, including the telco's sports streaming service.

+Both the Sky Box and Sky Pod run on Google's Android software, and support the tech giant's "Hey Google" voice commands.

 Sky originally planned to release its new box mid-year, but was hit by pandemic and Ukraine war-related supply chain issues.